-The governing board will ensure that written records are kept of all medicine administered to pupils for as long as these pupils are at the school.
+The governing board will ensure (via regular checks by the Nominated Safeguarding Trustee) that written records are kept of all medicine administered to pupils for as long as these pupils are at the school.
 Parents will be informed if their pupil has been unwell at school.